-The 2010 Rhodes Trail Run may still be several months off, but those interested in running the iconic long distance off road race in South Africa may want to get their entries in soon.
+The 2010 Rhodes Trail Run may still be several months off, but those interested in running the iconic long-distance off-road race in South Africa may want to get their entries in soon.
 Personal invitations for the event went out last week, and slots are already being filled for this amazing race that should be on the radar of any endurance runner.

 The race is scheduled to take place on Saturday, July 3rd, beginning and ending in the hamlet of Rhodes, South Africa.
 Covering a distance of 52km (28 miles), the course will wind its way through remote and challenging terrain that would put any trail runner to the test in the best of conditions.

 That’s some serious altitude gain over the course of the run, and athletes should be prepared to deal with that as they go.
-To help ensure that runners are ready, the organizers of the event have put together some training tips that may come in handy.
+To help ensure that runners are ready, the event organizers have put together some training tips that may come in handy.

 So?
-Who wants to go to South Africa this summer to compete in a really tough, but amazing race?
+Who wants to go to South Africa this summer to compete in a really tough but amazing race?
 And I say “summer” because I live in the Northern Hemisphere.
 From the looks of the conditions on the course during the event, it would be anything but “summer” while we’re running.
 Seems like a very cool race if any of you endurance athletes are looking for a new challenge.

 - Gear Review: The Xero Scrambler Mid is an Ultralight Hiking Shoe for Spring - March 1, 2023